Best Cantilever Brakes (5 Top Picks + Buying the Best One)

 5. Paul Neo-Retro Bicycle Cantilever Brake Set

 If you’re looking for touring cantilever brakes then look no further than this brake set from Paul Neo-Retro.
 This brand is all about helping bikers to reach new frontiers.
-As such, they’ve designed a set of brakes that’s just perfect for tacking mud and dirt.

 These durable brakes are constructed from a machined alloy which offers impressive performance and is long-lasting.